The Count of Monte Cristo: Marseille and Château d'If

-Villefort, the deputy crown prosecutor in Marseille, is Noirtier's son.
-Villefort knows his political career would be ruined if it were known that his father is a Bonapartist, so Villefort destroys the letter and silences Dantès by sentencing him without trial to life imprisonment.
+Dantès is brought before the deputy crown prosecutor, Gérard de Villefort.
+Villefort is Noirtier's son, and knows that his political career would be ruined if it were known that his father is a Bonapartist.
+Therefore he destroys the letter and, despite believing Dantès to be innocent, silences him by sentencing him without trial to life imprisonment in the notorious Château d'If.